-- iii.
-Good progress has continued with Plan delivery in 2017-2018.
-Plan Review is now the priority for the LDP team, along with essential survey and monitoring tasks hence this monitoring report is a succinct version, concentrating on reporting monitoring outcomes with some interpretative text. - iv.
-Overall the monitoring framework indicates that the Plan is delivering well with some areas being investigated further through Plan Review: - The Authority has a 5 year land supply of Housing. - Good levels of services have been maintained in settlements within the hierarchy since Plan adoption. - The number of affordable homes built and permitted are meeting targets set.
-The number of overall homes (general market and affordable) being built and permitted are below the targets set, and this year have met the trigger for further investigation.
-However investigation through Plan Review suggests that the 2008 Household projections on which the Plan was based were too high, with migration levels lower than projected.
+- Good progress has continued with Plan delivery in 2018-2019.
+Plan Review is now the priority for the LDP team, along with essential survey and monitoring tasks hence this monitoring report is a succinct version, concentrating on reporting monitoring outcomes with some interpretative text. - Overall the monitoring framework indicates that the Plan is delivering well with some areas being investigated further through Plan Review:

+Housing

+- The number and proportion of homes permitted are in line with the settlement strategy. - The number of affordable homes built (141 34%) and permitted (170 -30.1%) are meeting targets set. - The Authority has a 4.5 year land supply of Housing and therefore does not have a 5-year land supply.
+This is the first year that PCC has not had a 5-